Many of my posts tend to be in response to a common theme raised over the last few months of my SEO journey.

 The lower cost website is likely to have been built using a pre-made template, relying on whatever SEO came out of the box.
 This can be fine if the template fulfils your design needs, and the site is only going to be a few pages in size.
 Having a small brochure site or SPA (Single Page Application) built means it is unlikely to be worth spending many hours doing optimisation.

 The benefits of website optimisation scale with the size of a site.
-So a few percent increase in search traffic, when there is only a few pages, may not be worth it.
-In this regards, the focus is likely to be better aimed at doing content marketing or paid advertising.
+So a few percent increase in search traffic when there is only a few pages, may not be worth it.
+In this regard, the focus is likely to be better aimed at doing content marketing and paid advertising.

 With the above in mind, understanding what you’re getting with a new website is important.
 A specification document should be explicit.
 Not only should it communicate what your website WILL have, but it should also state what your website WILL NOT have.
 The extent of what’s outlined will largely depend on the experience of the consultant, and what they think constitutes a full website/SEO service.